caderbug/Downloaded-Music-Player/sprint3/snidiff1.md

 - Explore Tab Functionality (issue https://github.com/utk-cs340-fall23/DownloadedMusicPlayer/issues/30)

 ### Files you worked on
-- DownloadedMusicPlayer/SkeletonCode/App.js - Added settings UI and functions.
+- DownloadedMusicPlayer/SkeletonCode/App.js - Added settings UI.
 Explore tab functionality and UI is yet to be added.

 ### What you accomplished
 - TBA